redjax/redkb/docs/programming/python/dataclasses.md

 # Dataclasses

-!!! note

-    🚧Page is still in progress🚧

 ## What is a `dataclass`?

-A Python data class is a regular Python class that has the @dataclass decorator.
+A Python data class is a regular Python class that has the `@dataclass` decorator.
 It is specifically created to hold data (from [python.land](https://python.land/python-data-classes)).

 Dataclasses reduce the boilerplate code when creating a Python class.
 As an example, below are 2 Python classes: the first is written with Python's standard class syntax, and the second is the simplified dataclass: